Interior Architect vs. Interior Designer: The Key Differences Explained

 4. Lighting Design: They plan the lighting layout to achieve the desired ambiance and functionality, considering natural and artificial lighting sources.

-5. Project Coordination: They liaise with architects, builders and clients to ensure the design is implemented accurately and efficiently into the overall building plan.
+5. Project Coordination: They liaise with Architects, builders and clients to ensure the design is implemented accurately and efficiently into the overall building plan.

 Education and Training